Autobias and Error Feedback for MOSFET and BJT Audio Output Stages

 minimum Id is kept well above a certain level.
 So Idp * Idn is not held

 Now, let's look at the properties of the newly proposed circuit.
 This one

 also doesn't comply with the 'constant product objective', though it comes

 Last but not least, the circuit provides effective means for error feedback at no additional cost: Instead of feeding the input signal

-via the current sources (in other words, use them as VAS as well), simply feed the input signal at the emitter junction of Q1 and
+via the current sources (in other words, use them as VAS as well), just feed the input signal at the emitter junction of Q1 and Q2.

-Q2.
-This way the distortion is reduced by an order of magnitude.
+This way the distortion is reduced by one order of magnitude.

 For a number of different bias schemes the harmonic distortion has